silum/astrokat-wiki/astrokat.md

 Two types of targets are specified:
 * observation targets of interest with accompanying gain/delay calibrators as ordered targets
-* [optional] calibrators to be observed at some user specified cadence by adding:
+* [optional] calibration standards to be observed at some user specified cadence by adding:
 _`, cadence=<sec>`_

 **Tags** are used by the telescope to classify the target type, current available options: